Cole Porter (second from right) on Yale Fence with Whiffenpoofs, 1912

 Cole Porter (1891-1964) as a College Man[4]

 Born in Peru, Indiana, on June 9, 1891, Cole Porter was the son of Kate Cole and Samuel Fenwick Porter.
 The future composer of Kiss Me, Kate got his first exposure to music from his mother.
 Mrs. Porter introduced young Cole to the piano and the violin.
-By the time he left for Worcester Academy, his appetite for lyric writing had been whetted by his pharmacist father’s avid interest in classical languages and 19th-century romantic poetry.
+By the time he left for Worcester Academy at age 14, his appetite for lyric writing had been whetted by his pharmacist father who harboured avid interests in classical languages and 19th-century romantic poetry.

-After a summer of touring Europe, Porter arrived at Yale in the fall of 1909.
-He was soon to meet his classmates W. Averell Harriman and Sidney Lovett [5], among others.
-Porter majored in English, minored in music, studied French, and received credit for singing in the University choir.
+After a summer of touring Europe in his senior year at the Academy, Porter arrived at Yale in the fall of 1909.
+He was soon to meet his classmates W. Averell Harriman and Sidney Lovett[5], among others.
+Porter majored in English, minored in music and studied French.
+He also received academic credit for singing in the University choir.

 Porter in the Vanderbilt Suite

 For his first three years at Yale, Porter roomed alone.
-But as a senior, he and Humphrey Parsons moved into 31 Vanderbilt, the sumptuous suite over the Vanderbilt Hall Archway.
-Porter and Parsons had become friends as members of the Glee Club, and as seniors shared its leadership, Parsons as Manager and Porter as President.
+But as a senior, he and Humphrey Parsons moved into room 31 Vanderbilt, the sumptuous suite over the archway of Vanderbilt Hall.
+Porter and Parsons had become friends as members of the Glee Club, and as seniors they shared its leadership, Parsons as Manager and Porter as President.
 Porter also got top-billing as the star of the Glee Club’s month-long annual Christmas tour, which took the singers across America by luxury train.

-Porter, far left, with his Delta Kappa Epsilon fraternity at the Yale Fence
+Porter, far left, with his Delta Kappa Epsilon (DKE) fraternity at the Yale Fence

-Among the things that set these notebooks apart from the normal run of undergraduate scribblings of the day are page after page of Porter’s remarkably skilled cartoon drawings of elegant women dressed in the sleek fashions of the day, as well as flamboyant variations on his signature.
+Among the attributes, that set these notebooks apart from the normal run of undergraduate scribblings of the day, are page after page of Porter’s remarkably skilled cartoon drawings.
+Many of them are of elegant women dressed in the sleek fashions of the day.
+He also penned many flamboyant variations on his own signature.
 A few of the notebooks also include a variety of music exercises and lyric sheets, some of which provide hints of later compositions.
 There is also a typescript of Almet F. Jenks Jr.’s libretto for The Pot of Gold, Porter’s most important and best-preserved Yale musical, and his own copies of three of his earliest published songs, “Bingo Eli Yale,” which he wrote for the 1910 football song competition; “Bridget,” also from 1910; and “Flah-Dee-Dah” (1911), the first “lost” Porter song to come to light since the discovery a decade ago of many of his manuscripts in a Warner Brothers warehouse in Secaucus, New Jersey.

 Digging deeper, Porter’s college notebooks and papers are a fragment, outline, and incomplete cast list for an unfinished, somewhat fantastical musical fable about a circus troupe complete with clown, bareback rider, snake charmer, fat lady, skeleton, and manager.
 There are also early versions of lyrics for “Scandal,” from The Pot of Gold, “Maid of Santiago,” and “In the Land Where My Heart Is Born,” from The Kaleidoscope.
 William Lyon Phelps, the legendary English professor and Porter’s mentor in The Pundits, congratulated the Yale Dramat after seeing The Kaleidoscope for “having one man who is a real genius and who writes both words and music of such exceptional high order.”